How to Get Tar, Sap, Bugs, and Other Caked-on Dirt Off Your Car’s Paint

 Thankfully, there are specific products that can help you restore your vehicle to its original luster.
 In order to remove stubborn sticky debris, you first want to drive your vehicle into the shade or somewhere cool, and let your vehicle cool down.
 If your vehicle is hot when you apply the product, it either hardens or evaporates too quickly.

-How to Remove Sticky Substances from Car Paint
+How to Remove Sticky Substances from Your Car

 Inspect Your Vehicle